Ebanflo42/CyberBach/README.md

 Training machines to make music!

 Complete with 5 pre-trained models and 20 whacky pre-generated tunes!
+Read about it in detail in [my blog post](https://ebanflo42.github.io/resources/docs/blog/cyberbach.html).

 ## Usage